ishworgurung/ishworgurung.github.io/_posts/2020-06-01-capture-kernel-crash.md

 ### Auto-reboot upon Linux kernel panic

-If you get into kernel panic often (while developing/debugging kernel module or what not) or want to ensure system uptime in the face of Kernel instabilities, you could consider enabling `softdog` in-tree linux kernel module.
+If you often get kernel panic (while developing/debugging kernel module or what not) or want to ensure system uptime in the face of Kernel instabilities, you could consider enabling `softdog` in-tree linux kernel module.
 This LKM runs a watchdog timer with a periodic heartbeat.
 Upon heartbeat failure, the timer associated with the heartbeat expires due to a kernel panic upon which, the system is rebooted.
 For this to work, a kernel parameter needs to be added to GRUB - `GRUB_CMDLINE_LINUX="panic=60"` in `/etc/default/grub` and then `update-grub` (for Ubuntu-like distro) needs to be run; Then the system needs to be rebooted.